 DSCS: Jace and Clary in the club in Lost Souls

 DSDS: Will and Tessa together in the dungeon/cell in Princess

 DSES: Clary and Jace in an “E” place that is as yet unidentified but apparently underwater. :)

 It seems to be one per book, since there’s no Dirty Sexy Balcony scene for Will and Tessa, or Bedroom Scenes for Simon and Izzy or Maia and Jordan or Alec and Magnus.
 I don’t know why, though!”

 So Cassandra Jean kindly offered to draw them.
 Who am I to say no?
 So have a little Sexy Club Scene from Lost Souls.

 I'm Cassandra Clare.
-I write YA books about the demon-fighting Shadowhunters and also middle-grade adventures about a young magician called Callum Hunt.
-Shadowhunters: The Mortal Instruments series is set in modern New York: City of Bones, City of Ashes, City of Glass, City of Fallen Angels, City of Lost Souls, and City of Heavenly Fire (set to release May 27, 2014).
+I write urban fantasy books about the demon-fighting Shadowhunters.
+(And I'm also cowriting a series about a young magician called Callum Hunt with Holly Black).
+Shadowhunters: The Mortal Instruments series is set in modern New York and begins with City of Bones.
 The prequels to the Mortal Instruments series are called The Infernal Devices and the sequels (first book, Lady Midnight, set to release in 2015) are called The Dark Artifices.
 A movie based on City of Bones was released by Sony Pictures August 23rd 2013.
-The first book of the Magisterium series about Call Hunt will come out September 9, 2014.
-My ask box is closed to asks and fanmail on tumblr but you can reach me through my website. www.cassandraclare.com
+The first book of the Magisterium series about Call Hunt, is out now. (more here http://amzn.to/1rhV8ph ) You can reach me through my website. www.cassandraclare.com